Custom ASP.NET server control with embedded resources

 [assembly: System.Web.UI.WebResource("Karpach.WebControls.Javascript.ColorPicker.js", "text/js")]

-As you notice System.Web.UI.WebResource first parameter has following signature:
+As you notice System.Web.UI.WebResource first parameter has the following signature:

 [ToolboxData("<{0}:ColorPicker runat=server></{0}:ColorPicker>")]

-Next you probably want custom icon in Visual Studio Toolbox.
+Next, you probably want a custom icon in Visual Studio Toolbox.

-where first parameter is type of control and second parameter icon file name used in AssemblyInfo.cs
+Where the first parameter is a type of control and the second parameter icon file name used in AssemblyInfo.cs

 // Javascript